danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

 {% figure %}
   {% img src: 20160616-DSCF7617, alt: Max with his rear wheel. %}

-  {% figcaption %}Photoseries of Max during his repair, featuring a kitten of unknown origin that sought nothing but attention and someone to play with.{% endfigcaption %}
+  {% figcaption %}One of the many old roads that are now closed to traffic we'd favour over the D8 running paralell. {% endfigcaption %}
 {% endfigure %}

 We both quickly showered and ran all of our cycling clothes through the wash while we had access to facilities (this was the first proper wash for any of our gear since we started), taking advantage of the Mediterranean heat to dry everything overnight.
 We walked back into the centre of Dubrovnik to enjoy the city for the evening and locate some food; we both knew the next morning was going to be another early start as we had to get back to covering big distances everyday.